Kristina Lutke - Early Childhood Inclusion

 Anne Truzzolino - Primary Autism

 Hello Vassiliadis parents and students!
-I am very excited to be joining the Vassiliadis team this school year.
-The 2019-2020 school year will be my 5th year teaching.
-I am originally from Elizabeth, New Jersey and have lived in Las Vegas for 6 years now.
-I recently received my Masters Degree from Grand Canyon University in Autism Spectrum Disorders.
+This will be my second school year at Vassiliadis.
+The 2020-2021 school year will be my 6th year teaching.
+I am originally from Elizabeth, New Jersey and have lived in Las Vegas for 7 years now.
+I received my Masters Degree from Grand Canyon University in Autism Spectrum Disorders.

-When I am not working I spend most of my time with my witty 12 year old daughter.
-She plays softball which keeps us both very busy.
-We have a rotund cat named Sasha and a very cool dog named Misty.
+When I am not working I spend most of my time with my 13 year old daughter.
+She plays softball and runs track which keeps us both very busy.
+We have a cat named Sasha and a dog named Misty who are both rescue pets.
+We have had them both for a number of years now.

-I am looking forward to meeting all of my new students and having a great first year!
+I am looking forward to meeting all of my new students and having a great second year at Vassiliadis!

 Brooke Stratton - Special Educator, Resource